Return to Index

 IVF can be used to treat a variety of types of infertility .
 It can increase a couple’s chances of becoming pregnant.
 The success rate varies according to maternal age, fresh or frozen embryos, the quality of the sperm, and whether the patient’s own eggs or donor eggs are used.
 In the US, the live birth rate per IVF cycle using fresh nondonor eggs is around 40% in women aged 35 and younger.
 This rate decreases with age.

 While it can be successful, IVF is expensive.
-The average total cost for one IVF cycle is approximately $12,400.
-This figure will vary greatly depending on what medicines are needed and how many cycles are completed.
+The total cost for one IVF cycle can range from $12,000 to $17,000.
+This figure will vary greatly depending on what medications are needed and how many cycles are completed.
 Some states have laws that require insurance companies to cover infertility services, such as IVF.
 To find out whether your state has these laws, you can call your state’s Insurance Commissioner’s office.What are the reasons for doing IVF?How is this procedure done?What questions should I ask my doctor about IVF?Where can I get more information about IVF?

 - Reviewer: Andrea Chisholm, MD